 Pulp (n.): soft of fleshy plant tissue such as the inner part of a fruit or vegetable.

-Xanthone (n.): C13H8O2 a unique class of biologically active compounds possessing numerous bioactive capabilities, such as high antioxidant properties.
+Xanthone (n.): C13H8O2 is a unique class of biologically active compounds possessing numerous bioactive capabilities, such as high antioxidant properties.

 The exact place of origin of mangosteen (Garcinia mangostanaL.) is unknown but research indicates it was probably somewhere in the Malay Archipelago.
 Native species may still be found growing wild on some islands.
 The majority of today s mangosteen cultivation occurs in Thailand with smaller areas of cultivation throughout Southeast Asia.
 Mangosteen has proved itself a difficult plant to domesticate.
 It has been planted throughout the warm/humid climate regions of the world with little success in any mass cultivation.
 This is due to the mangosteen s inability to acclimate itself to any other region than its place of origin.
-The result of this limited cultivation, combined with the mangosteen plant being very slow growing, is expressed it the high price for the pure finished product.
+The result of this limited cultivation, combined with the mangosteen plant being very slow-growing, is expressed in the high price for the pure finished product.

 Mangosteen is composed of these substances:

-There is a big buzz in the medical and holistic community these days and it s all because of a fairly recent discovery.
+There is a big buzz in the medical and holistic community these days and its all because of a fairly recent discovery.
 This discovery is the phenomenal health benefits the human body derives from a phytochemical class known as xanthones.
 Over 200 xanthones have been identified in nature, with each one possessing its own unique effects on the body.
 Xanthones are contained within a large family of compounds known as phenols and within this grouping can also found bioflavonoids, anthocyanins, and proanthocyanidins (OPCs).
 Xanthones are the primary active phytochemical class found in the Mangosteen fruit (Garcinia mangostanaL.).
 Science has crowned the king of xanthones and it s the mangosteen fruit, with over 40 xanthones identified in the pericarp, more commonly known as the rind, making the mangosteen the most abundant source of xanthones in the world.
-Of these 40 or so xanthones only six of the xanthones have been studied in depth - with much excitement, I would like to add.
+Of these 40 or so xanthones only six of the xanthones have been studied in-depth - with much excitement, I would like to add.
 These xanthones isolated are Mangostin, Mangostanol, y-Mangostin, Gartanin, Garcinone B and Garcinone E. Researches still don t completely understand how the xanthones in the mangosteen fruit exert such a favorable impact on human health.
-Researches though, do validate the fact that the mangosteen possesses powerful healing properties that surpass many man made substances.
+Research though, do validate the fact that the mangosteen possesses powerful healing properties that surpass many man-made substances.

 In conclusion, over the months and years to come the scientific community will continue to unlock more secrets still to be found inside the mangosteen fruit.
-With each new clinical study we move another step closer to validating its main phytonutrients, mangosteen xanthones, for the treatment and prevention of disease.
+With each new clinical study, we move another step closer to validating its main phytonutrients, mangosteen xanthones, for the treatment and prevention of disease.
 Today we can all reap the benefits from nature and science in the form of our Synergy Juice Blend of nine high ORAC rated, antioxidant-rich fruits that are Mangosteen Elixir®.
-It tastes terrific and it s terrific for you!
+It tastes terrific and its terrific for you!